Please be ready with your application reference number starting with 'P'. For example P1234567

 A nationally coordinated criminal history check in WA can be obtained online via the Australian National Character Check (ANCC) website.

 Most criminal history checks are dispatched to applicants within 24 to 48 hours, with the remaining that get referred for manual processing taking longer.
+70 percent of police checks are returned to applicants within 24 hours.
+Approximately 30 percent of checks may be referred to one or more police agencies and can take longer than 10 business days to be returned, due to the manual nature of this process.

 Applicants can obtain a nationally coordinated criminal history check online for a base price of $48.90.
 Payment options include debit card, credit card or PayPal.

-If you seek paid employment, volunteering, licenses or other applications in Western Australia, you will need an NCCHC certificate.
+If you seek paid employment, licenses or other applications in Western Australia, you will need an NCCHC certificate.
 Most employers and agencies are taking more proactive and legal steps to vet the candidates they admit into their organisation.

 The NCCHC is a nationally coordinated scheme that checks an applicant for their criminal history in Australia.
 The applicant will get a certificate at the end of checking (NCCHC certificate/result), and this is what they submit to the employer or requesting party.